Women in China: E-commerce

-"Feminine" jobs and professions
+Stereotypically "feminine" jobs and professions

 Along with economic reforms in China, gender differences in terms of physical appearance and bodily gestures have been made more visible through the media and commerce.
-This has created jobs that demand feminine attributes, particularly in the service industry.
+This has created jobs that demand stereotypically feminine attributes, particularly in the service industry.
 Sales representatives in cosmetics and clothing stores are usually young, attractive women who continually cultivate their feminine appearance, corresponding to images of women in advertisements.

 Chinese women nowadays also dominate other domains of professional training such as psychotherapy.
 Courses and workshops in psychotherapy attract women of different ages who feel the burden of sensitively mastering social relations in and outside their households and at the same time as a channel to realize themselves as individuals not reduced to their familial roles as mothers or wives.

+Women executives

+Women are substantially less represented in senior management than men.
+According to the China Stock Market and Accounting Research Database, the proportion of women executives of publicly traded Chinese companies has increased in age cohorts from executives born in the 1950s to executives born in the 1990s.
+As of 2017, only 12% of executives born in the 1950s were women, compared with 23% of those born in the 1970s, 35% of those born in the 1980s, and 42% of those born in the 1990s.

 Female Billionaires

-Of all self-made female billionaires in the world, 61% are from China, including nine out of the top 10, as well as the world's richest self-made female billionaire Zhong Huijuan.
+In 2018 of all self-made female billionaires in the world, 61% were from China, including nine out of the top 10, as well as the world's richest self-made female billionaire Zhong Huijuan.